boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    demands of the individual slices.
 For example, if only slices "X" and "Y" are present, then the bandwidth requirement from "DC1" to "DC2" is 12 units (8 units for slice "X" ({{table-x}}) and 4 units for slice "Y" ({{table-y}})).
-When the 5G NSO requests a new slice, the NSC, in its mind, increments the bandwidth requirement according to the requirements of the new slice.
+When the 5G NSO requests a new slice, the NSC, increments the bandwidth requirement according to the requirements of the new slice.
 For example, in {{figure-multi-DC}}, suppose a new slice is instantiated that needs 0.8 Gbps from "DC1" to "DC2".
 The transport